yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 ![Histogram of average RSSI per session](/assets/img/trace/rssi_average.png)

 A pretty normal distribution, centered around -90 to -85, perhaps with a slight skew to the left (more people who were far than who were near).
-I'm not quite sure what the cutoff would be for the TraceTogether team to consider someone to have been in close contact with you both in terms of RSSI and length of duration though.
+I'm not quite sure what the cutoff would be for the contact tracing team to consider someone to have been in close contact with you both in terms of proximity and length of duration though.

-What we can do however is to plot the received signal strength of each individual with a different colour to get a sense of how different encounters moved around me (my phone) each time I turned my bluetooth on.
+What we can do however is to plot the received signal strength of each individual with a different colour to get a sense of how different people moved around me (my phone) each time I turned my bluetooth on.
 A dinner at Clementi hawker center and subsequent quick jaunt in a supermarket with three friends looks like this:

 ![RSSI of encounters at Clementi](/assets/img/trace/rssi_hawker.png)

 This outing contained the longest encounter I had of 45 minutes (the blue line from 7.30pm to about 8.15pm).
-I suspect that this was one of my friends as within this time frame we were moving from the hawker center to the supermarket, and it seems unlikely that someone else would have been doing the same thing! (unfortunately he hasn't confirmed or denied his phone model so I can't be sure!)
+I suspect that this was one of my friends as within this time frame we were moving from the hawker center to the supermarket, and it seems unlikely that someone else would have been doing the same thing! (unfortunately he has yet to confirm or deny his phone model so I can't be sure - my two other friends do not use the app though.)

-As for a HIIT session at my gym, where we are normally less than 10 per class and my phone was left in my bag at the side of the room:
+As for a morning HIIT session at my gym, where we are normally less than 10 per class and my phone was left in my bag at the side of the room:

 ![RSSI of encounters at Move to Live gym](/assets/img/trace/rssi_gym.png)